The context : Beyrouth explodes then implodes

 Beirut Beitna, Beyrouth our home.

-That is how we decided to call this project that seemed obvious to us in the aftermath of the August 4th explosion that killed more than 180 Lebanese, injured 6,500 inhabitants and destroyed the roofs of 300,000 Beirut residents.
+The name and purpose of this project seemed obvious to us in the wake of the disastrous explosion of August 4th, 2020, which killed more than 200, injured 7000, and fully or partially destroyed the house of 300,000 people in Beirut.

 How to help from where you are?

-In order to support them we are promoting photography prints and postcards images from our shared memories while sharing the journalistic work from some three of us.
+In order to support initiatives in Lebanon, we are promoting photography prints, postcards, t-shirts and posters from our shared memories while promoting the journalistic et artistic work of Lebanese and people living or who have lived in the country.